-For experienced riders: using the same rules of the road as drivers, approach the roundabout like a motorist.
-Yield to any other traffic (pedestrians at crosswalks and/or bicyclists/motorists on the road).
+For experienced riders: using the same rules of the road as drivers, approach the roundabout like a driver of a car.
+Yield to any other traffic (pedestrians at crosswalks and/or bicyclists/drivers on the road).
 Enter the roundabout when it is clear or there is a big enough gap in traffic to merge safely.
 Signal when exiting the roundabout.